 Deciding to self-detox can be harmful to addicts, primarily from alcohol or some benzodiazepines.
 These substances are often too dangerous to stop cold turkey and require medical aided detox processes, as physicians ensure all due procedures are followed.

-When a patient chooses to undergo a medical detox plan, the physician performs several tests to determine specific factors that might help gauge the medication’s concentration.
+When a patient chooses to undergo a medical detox plan, at a place such as detox treatment in Texas, the physician performs several tests to determine specific factors that might help gauge the medication’s concentration.
 For instance, blood tests are taken to identify the number of drugs in the patient’s system.
 The patient’s genetic, psychiatric, and mental history is also reviewed.
 An elaborate plan for the patient’s nutritional, emotional, and medicinal needs is also laid out.

 After evaluation, the patient is then stabilized through medications or psychological therapy.
 This seeks to protect the patient from any harm from withdrawals.
 Physicians also administer treatment medications to reduce complications of withdrawal symptoms.